ONSdigital/address-index-data/README.md

 ```shell
 java -Dconfig.file=application.conf -jar batch/target/scala-2.10/ons-ai-batch-assembly-version.jar
 ```
-You can use a local Elasticsearch or a cluster on a server (configurable) The `application.conf` file may contain:
+The target Elasticsearch index can be on a local ES deployment or an external server (configurable) The `application.conf` file may contain:

 ```